 From the desk of Dean Graham

-I welcome your thoughts on anything you read in this newsletter or anything on your mind concerning SPEA.
+As always, I welcome your thoughts on this newsletter or anything concerning SPEA.
 I can be contacted at 812-855-1432 or email@example.com.